cilium/cilium/Documentation/community/roadmap.rst

   * Support for additional annotations

 * Graduating Prometheus metrics and OpenTelemetry collector to stable
-* Using Kubernetes as servicemesh control plane
+* Using Kubernetes as service mesh control plane

   * Simple to use sidecar-free service mesh configured using Kubernetes Services and Ingress with support for additional annotations